 Your best content moment just happened.
 A customer shared an incredible testimonial on the warehouse floor.
 A team member achieved something worth celebrating at the remote job site.
 But your phone shows no signal, and the opportunity disappears before you can capture it.

 This frustration affects millions of frontline workers daily.
 According to BCG research, deskless workers make up 70% to 80% of the global workforce.
 Yet these essential employees frequently lack access to digital tools designed for their environments.
-The result is missed opportunities to build brand authenticity.
+The result is missed opportunities to build brand authenticity, part of a broader pattern of why frontline teams struggle with content in conventional digital workflows.

 Connectivity challenges hit hardest where authentic content lives.
 Factory floors, construction sites, healthcare facilities, and rural retail locations create dead zones.
 Traditional social media tools assume constant internet access.
 They fail when workers need them most.